It goes without saying that many people are unhappy with their job.

 The people who were able to bounce back quickly are the exception, not the rule.

-Unless you have significant savings, and no debt or no financial obligations, think twice before quitting a job without a plan.
+Unless you have money saved up, and little to no debt, think twice before quitting a job without a plan.

-4. You have not considered other benefits and opportunities where you are
+4. You have not considered other benefits where you are

 There may be opportunities and benefits at your job that you may not have factored into your decision to leave.

 Have you considered applying for a different position at your company?
-Maybe your issue is with your current role, and a new opportunity may be what you need.
 Many employers are happy to support a lateral move or, even better, a promotion for current employees.

 Employers also invest in their employees’ continuing education, providing in-house training programs that will help you advance with the company.
 Many also offer tuition reimbursement for employees interested in returning to school.
 This may be just what you need to increase your knowledge, skills, and earning potential, both for your current job and future opportunities as well.